This is a preview of the Shortform book summary of All About Love by bell hooks.

 hooks, who passed away in 2021, was a prominent author, feminist theorist, cultural critic, and social activist, honored for her groundbreaking work in feminist theory, intersectionality, and cultural criticism.
 (Shortform note: bell hooks was born Gloria Jean Watkins, but adopted the pseudonym bell hooks in honor of her maternal grandmother, Bell Blair Hooks. bell hooks [chose not to capitalize her name to maintain the focus on her work rather than her...

-Want to learn the rest of All About Love in 21 minutes?
+Want to learn the ideas in All About Love better than ever?

 Unlock the full book summary of All About Love by signing up for Shortform .